stackaihq/blog/src/content/blog/customizing-astropaper-theme-color-schemes.md

 }
 ```

-> Check out some [predefined color schemes](https://astro-paper.pages.dev/posts/predefined-color-schemes/) AstroPaper has already crafted for you.
+> Check out some [predefined color schemes](https://astro-paper.pages.dev/posts/predefined-color-schemes/) Stackai has already crafted for you.